2024-08-26

 - Packages with 1 character names are placed in a directory named

-where the top directory is the first two characters of the package name, and the next subdirectory is the third and fourth characters of the package name.
-For example, cargo would be stored in a file namedca/rg/cargo
+{first-two}/{second-two}where the top directory is the first two characters of the package name, and the next subdirectory is the third and fourth characters of the package name.
+For example, cargo would be stored in a file namedca/rg/cargo.

 For more information see Index files.